testinggithub2015/gettingandcleaningdataproject/README.md

 Finally *specific_dataset* is arranged, grouped by both subject and activity and each column is summarized with mean() function to generate the tidy data

+Please refer to CodeBook.md for further details regarding the variables, the data, and transformations performed to clean up the data.